georgezefko/learning-spark/README.md

 ## Learning Spark – Local Dev Environment with Dev Container, Spark Connect, Kafka, MinIO, and Superset

-This repository provides a ready-to-run local Spark development lab using a Dev Container, Docker Compose, and Spark Connect.
-It includes Kafka, Schema Registry, MinIO (S3-compatible storage), Spark Connect, and optional StarRocks + Superset for analytics and visualization.
+This repository provides Spark tutorials using a ready-to-run local Spark development lab with a Dev Container, Docker Compose, and Spark Connect.

 ## Project structure